quantcast/qfs/Administrator's-Guide.md

 **Note**: this simple script includes all checkpoint files, which is inefficient; only the latest checkpoint file is required for the backup.

-QFS meta data backup script can be found in [here](https://github.com/quantcast/qfs/blob/topic/multimaster/scripts/qfs_backup).
+QFS meta data backup script is available [here](https://github.com/quantcast/qfs/blob/topic/multimaster/scripts/qfs_backup).

 Restoring Backups
 -----------------